 Cleaning up after your cat can be a chore, especially if it’s dragged poop all over the house.
-Cats are usually very clean animals, so it’s worrying to see feces outside of the litter box.
+Cats are usually very clean animals, so it’s really worrying to see feces outside of the litter box.

-Cats may accidentally kick poop out of the litter tray when they’re trying to bury it.
-This is especially if they have mobility issues or the kitty litter is very fine-grained.
+Cats may accidentally kick poop out of their litter tray when they’re trying to bury it.
+This is likely if they have mobility issues or the kitty litter is very fine-grained.
 Also, cats with parasites or constipation might accidentally trail poo through the house because they struggle to empty their bowels while inside the litter box.

 Also, many cats develop bad toileting habits if their litter box is dirty or difficult to access.
 We’ll explore the reasons why cats drag poop out of the litter box.
 Since an inadequate litter box is often the cause of this behavior, we’ll also show you how to make your litter box more cat-friendly.